swoopsta/LEMP-Server-Xenial-16.04/readme.md

 sudo apt-get autoremove -y && sudo apt-get autoclean -y
 ```
 ##### **Changing SSH Port**
+We like to add a tiny bit of extra security by changing the default SSH port.
+This is not a replacement for a firewall.

 Change port 22 to whatever number you'd like.
 ```
 nano /etc/ssh/sshd_config